 Design Thinking is a creative approach to problem-solving that puts humans at the center of every step.

 Design Thinking (also known as Human-Centered Design) is NOT a linear process.
-It's more like MBM® - an approach based on principles.
+It's more like Principle Based Management™ - an approach based on principles.
 It’s a way of being!
-Teams use Design Thinking because they ultimately want to deliver a successful (and mutually beneficial) solution.
+Teams use Design Thinking when they want to deliver a successful (and mutually beneficial) solution.

-History has shown us that to get there we will need to have balance in these three aspects of our solution.
+History has shown us that to find successful (and mutually beneficial) solutions we need to balance these three aspects of our solution.
 Viability, feasibility, and desirability.
 Design Thinking focuses on desirability - the human needs and desires.

 3 Key Components

-In our MBM® culture we call particular attention to 3 key components.
+In our Principle Based Management™ culture we call particular attention to 3 key components.
 Practice these and you’ll be Design Thinking!

-- Empathy – striving to deeply understand and feel for the people you’re serving
+- Empathy – striving to deeply understand and empathize with the people you’re serving

 - Creativity – focusing on the problem, not the solution, with a mindset that helps you explore new possibilities